CoNGOs: NGOs collaborating for equitable and sustainable community livelihoods in Congo Basin forests

 Community forestry has been one avenue through which stakeholders in the Congo Basin have sought to support participatory sustainable resource management and development.
 However, 'community forestry' is also a contested idea.

 There is an urgent need, not only to clarify, recognise and secure customary rights of forest-dependent communities, but to ensure that policies and laws as well as services aiming at supporting implementation offer real opportunity for those communities to participate in, and contribute to, sustainable economic progress in line with their own development visions.

-This project will work directly with a range of key stakeholders in forest dependent communities, such as forest and farm producers, indigenous peoples, and women's groups, to help build the foundations for a more inclusive and equal forest and land use sector in the Congo Basin.
+This project worked directly with a range of key stakeholders in forest dependent communities, such as forest and farm producers, indigenous peoples, and women's groups, to help build the foundations for a more inclusive and equal forest and land use sector in the Congo Basin.

-Over a period of three years this initiative will pursue country specific actions and regional learning exchanges to achieve the following outputs:
+Over a period of more than three years this initiative pursued country-specific actions and regional learning exchanges to achieve the following outputs.